Sarailidis/Interactive-Decision-Trees/README.md

 |numpy:       |  '1.18.1' |
 |matplotlib:  |   '3.2.1' |

+The plotly library is used for the interactive plots.
+If someone wants to work the notebooks in Jupyter Lab then
 # Contact
 If you have any questions or feedback, or if you spotted an error or bug, please email Georgios Sarailidis (g.sarailidis@bristol.ac.uk)